Coarse-to-Fine Long-term Interest Modeling for Generative Recommendation: METHODOLOGY

-We partition the similarity range (e.g. [-1,1]) into $N$ discrete tiers.
-For each codeword $a \in \mathcal{C}_0$, we construct the unified interest vector $\mathbf{t}_a \in \mathbb{R}^N$ by counting the historical items that fall into each tier:
+\textbf{Interest Histogram Construction.} We quantify the user's affinity towards each latent semantic category by computing the cosine similarity between the prototype $\tilde{\mathbf{h}}_k$ and every item in the user's long-term history $H_{long}^{id}$.
+To capture the \textit{intensity distribution} of interest, we discretize the similarity range $[-1, 1]$ into $N$ intervals (tiers).
+For each codeword $k \in \mathcal{C}_0$, we construct a unified interest vector (histogram) $\mathbf{t}_k \in \mathbb{R}^N$:

-where $\mathbb{I}(\cdot)$ is the indicator function and $\text{Tier}_i$ is one of the $N$ discrete tiers.
-This vector $\mathbf{t}_a$ explicitly encodes not just how much the user is interested in a code, but the intensity distribution of that interest.
+where $j \in \{1, \dots, N\}$ denotes the tier index, $\text{bin}(\cdot)$ maps a similarity score to its corresponding interval, and $\mathbb{I}(\cdot)$ is the indicator function.
+This vector $\mathbf{t}_k$ explicitly encodes the frequency of historical items falling into different affinity levels for a given semantic cluster.

-We then concatenate the unified interest vectors of all codes to form the user's long history interest vector on the first-level codebook.
-To inject the feature, we further project it into the token embedding space using $MLP$:
+\textbf{Global Injection.} We concatenate the interest vectors of all first-level codewords to form a comprehensive heatmap of user interests.
+To align this high-dimensional feature with the token space, we flatten and project it using a Multi-Layer Perceptron (MLP):

-where $K_0$ is the size of the first codebook, ${Concat}$ is the concatenation operation, and $MLP$ is a multi-layer perceptron. $\mathbf{e}_{tier}$ serves as a comprehensive heatmap of user interests in the semantic space and is concatenated to the end of the short-term sequence to guide the semantic generation.
-Then, the combined sequence is modeled by an encoder:
+where $K_0$ is the size of the first codebook.
+Finally, $\mathbf{e}_{tier}$ is appended to the user's short-term sequence embedding $\mathbf{E}_{short}$.
+The augmented sequence is then fed into the encoder: